Margaret Kelly (dancer): Career

+"Her decision to go "topless" with some of the performers, she stated, had to do with emphasizing female beauty rather than leaning toward burlesque."

+"When topless dancing lost some of its shock value, Kelly allowed it at the request of the Bluebell Girls."

+She had trained over 10,000 Bluebell Girls and hundreds of Kelly Boys.

 Later life

 In 1986 Kelly went into semi-retirement and left the Paris Lido, but she continued her global activities, particularly in Las Vegas with the MGM Grand Hotel.
-The Paris Lido bought her brand name Bluebell Girls, allowing the name to be continued in shows.
+The Paris Le Lido bought her brand name Bluebell Girls, allowing the name to be continued in shows.
+She retired at 79.

 Awards and tributes

 Kelly was decorated Officer of the Order of the British Empire, Chevalier of the Legion of Honour for 72 years of professional activity as maîtresse de ballet, Chevalier des Arts et Lettres and Chevalier de l'Ordre National du Mérite.

-In 1986 the BBC broadcast a major drama series called Bluebell produced by Richard Bates and George Perry who wrote her authorized biography.
-Carolyn Pickles played her part.
+In 1986 the BBC broadcast an eight-part drama series called Bluebell produced by Richard Bates and George Perry who wrote her authorized biography.
+Carolyn Pickles played the part of Margaret Kelly.

 In 1987, the British sculptor Doreen Kern realized Kelly's life-size bronze portrait bust, it was placed on her tomb (and stolen on 18 July 2008)..

 On June 24, 2010, Bluebell Girls belonging to four generations and coming from around the world celebrated the first centenary of the birth of Kelly by meeting at the Lido de Paris.
 At the end of the show, they went on the stage and joined the Bluebell Girls who had performed.

-Within the framework of its mission to present the history of entertainment, the University of Nevada in Las Vegas (UNLV) is paying a permanent tribute to Miss Bluebell by showing photographs of her in its on-line exhibit of photos SHOWGIRLS and in the famous Donn Arden Special Collection, thus reuniting for ever the two partners who played such a signature role in the history of show business and contributed so much to the legend of the Bluebell Girls.

 Last years

-In 1996, Kelly was placed under French guardianship.
+Her children: Jean-Paul, Patrick, Francis, Florence.
+She smoked a pack of Stuyvesant cigarettes every day of her adult life.

+In 1996, Kelly's husband died in a car accident.

+"But not long after receiving the légion d'honneur, France's top civilian award, in 2000, she became too frail to leave her home regularly."

-Kelly is buried in the Montmartre Cemetery.
-Her son Jean-Paul, who died in 1996, is interred with her.
+Kelly died in her sleep on 11 September 2004, aged 94.
+She is buried in Montmartre Cemetery.